 Ensuring clear and concise documentation while the patient is still in the hospital is crucial to ensuring high quality care.
-Utilizing templates and clinical documentation specialists can provide the specificity needed to bridge the gap between the clinical language used in physician documentation and the classification language used in coding.
+Utilizing templates and clinical documentation specialists can provide the specificity needed to bridge the gap between the physician documentation and coding.

-Stephanie Hays, medical coding quality consultant at Vanderbilt University Medical Center, based in Nashville, TN, says her facility's CDI program, in collaboration with the informatics department, is involved with a project that evaluates clinical documentation templates and then incorporates prompts that capture details required in ICD-10-CM/PCS.
+Stephanie Hays, medical coding quality consultant at Vanderbilt University Medical Center, based in Nashville, Tennessee, says her facility's CDI program, in collaboration with the informatics department, is involved with a project that evaluates clinical documentation templates and then incorporates prompts that capture details required in ICD-10-CM/PCS.
 "The project will reduce the need to query providers by collecting required details up front, within their existing tools and templates," Hays says.
 "Improved templates will allow providers to remain focused on patient care during the challenging transition to ICD-10."